n42n/n3n/doc/TrafficRestrictions.md

 # Traffic Restrictions

 It is possible to drop or accept specific packet transmit over edge network interface by rules.
-Rules can be specify by (`-R rule_str`) multiple times.
+Rules can be specify with the `filter.ruel` option multiple times.

 ## Rule String Format